zoori2000/cartographer/.github/PULL_REQUEST_TEMPLATE.md

 - Please replace this template text with the commit message you want for your PR.
 You and/or the reviewer should keep it updated during the course of the review using the GitHub edit feature.
+//Did you use a loop to build this?